MarioPaerle/Aplos/README.md

 ---

 ### To Start
-Here's a simple implementation of an AR (Causal) Transformer:
+Here's a simple implementation of an AR (Causal) Transformer completely compatible with torch:

 ```python
 from Vathos.blocks import *